bqmelo/api-automation-petstore/README.md

 README.md
 ```

+### Project details

+- Language: Java
+- Package manager: Gradle
+- Testing Tools: Cucumber, RestAssured
+- Reports: Cucumber report and Junit
+- CI platform: CircleCi

+#### Scenarios covered
+- Create user:
+  - The POST user **must** be working, as the user should be able to create a new user in the app.
+It prevents sharing users in the PetStore.

+- Get user:
+  - This one is important to verify if the user created is there.

+- Create pet:
+  - In the PetStore, I suppose the main “job” is around pets.
+So the user should be able to create a pet.

+- Update user:
+  - As one of the properties in the Pet JSON is `status`, it is important for the user tracking which pet is available, pending, or sold.
+So, the user should be able to update this property in the PetStore.

+- Get Pet by status:
+  - The user should be able to filter the Pets by status.

+#### Reports

+- CI:
+  - In the `Test` tab you will find if something went wrong
+  - In the `Artifacts` tab you will find the reports

+- Local after run the project: `app/build/reports/feature.html`

+The folder report and the report itself are generated in every run.

 ## Continuous Integration with CircleCI
 Continuous integration improves team productivity, efficiency, confidence, and happiness.
 Find problems and solve them quickly.
 Release higher quality, more stable products.